nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-3_working-with-data-in-R/p1_explore-data-and-R/s2_v_R-data-frame.md

 - Tibbles, found in the tidyverse, are enhanced versions of data frames that maintain input data types, variable names, and do not create row names.
 - Tibbles also have better printing capabilities, displaying only the first 10 rows and fitting as many columns as possible on screen to avoid overloading the console.
 - Consistent use of data frames and tibbles facilitates effective communication, sharing of data, and reproducibility of analyses.
-- Tidy data principles involve organizing variables into columns, observations into rows, and ensuring each value has its own cell, thus standardizing data organization within R.
+- Tidy data principles involve:
+  - organizing variables into columns
+  - observations into rows, and
+  - ensuring each value has its own cell, thus standardizing data organization within R.